paritytech/polkadot-sdk/BRIDGES.md

 ## How to fix broken Bridges code?

 To fix Bridges code simply create a commit in current (`Cumulus`) repo.
-Best if the commit is isolated to changes in `./bridges` sub-directory, because it makes it easier to import that change back to upstream repo.
+Best if the commit is isolated to changes in `./bridges` subdirectory, because it makes it easier to import that change back to upstream repo.

-(Any changes to `bridges` subtree require Bridges team approve and they should manage backport to Bridges repo)
+(Any changes to `bridges` subtree require Bridges team approve, and they should manage backport to Bridges repo)

 ## How to pull latest Bridges code to the `bridges` subtree